maglet/R-gaussi/_episodes/02-data-frames.md

 [1] NA
 ~~~
 {: .output}

-We can ask for multiple elements at once:
+We can ask for multiple elements at once.
+This coke picks out the first and third elements using the `c`, or concatenate, function. `c` creates a vector of numbers that can be used for subsetting.

 ~~~